ripom/hub-spoke_Azure_Demo/docs/USECASES.md

 ## Scenario 2: Development Environment

 ### 📋 Overview
-Lightweight environment for application development and testing without expensive networking components like Azure Firewall or VPN Gateways.
+Complete application stack for development and testing including all PaaS resources, Azure Firewall, and Azure Front Door.
+Excludes VPN Gateway and on-premises connectivity to reduce costs.

 ### 🎯 Use Cases
 - Application development